 1. This pattern was used for most NISSAN/INFINITI between 2004 & later vehicles.
-During these years, the EVAP system will test under a vacuum in Steps 4 & 5.
-If the Fuel Tank Temperature Sensor indicates the fuel tank temperature has not increased enough, step 6 will have to be performed.
+The EVAP system will be tested under a vacuum in Steps 4 & 5 during these years.
+If the Fuel Tank Temperature Sensor indicates the fuel tank temperature has not increased enough, step 6 must be performed.

 2. The steps listed pertain to the pattern shown above.
 NOTE: Depending on the startup engine temperature, vehicle speed, and engine load, these steps can run out of order.